eascodes/100-days-code/log.md

 **Thoughts** Although I still enjoy the tutorial challenges, I want to balance my time between tutorials and actual projects.
 I'm excited to create a website that will be very useful for me.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 60: December 28, 2021

+**Today's Progress**: Today I worked a little on the Object Oriented Programming module on the FreeCodeCamp JavaScript course.
+I spent most of my time trying to set my new project up so that I can push it to GitHub.

+**Thoughts** I got stumped when trying to set up my new project to connect with GitHub - since we have 2 people using the same computer, it gets a little confusing.
+Once I figured out how to do it, I created a document outlining the steps so I can reference it easily for my next project.

+**Link(s) to work** https://github.com/eascodes/recipe